 • Problem statement – it is not clear exactly what the problem statement is.
 This section starts of (paragraph 1) by saying there’s no information on what learners know, then the author’s state they will look at what messages are out there.
 Is the assumption that whatever the message is, turns into what the learners will eventually know?
 In paragraph 2, finding out what the learners know (and do, sexually) will lead to recommendations on strategies to influence decision making before sexual contact ; this means the authors assume the answers on sexual questions will definitely be in the negative (I am not having sex).
 Would the recommendation change if the answers turn out differently?
 Would recommendations in favour of changing the content of the HIV message or how the message is presented, change the strategy?
 Paragraph 3 starts with ‘The question is whether this is due to… What is due to what?
-Also, line 156 – 160, which “ knowledge” influence behaviour (the reader is left to assume by knowledge the authors mean HIV-specific knowledge, but it’s not clear exactly what the learners/young adults should know about HIV that will initiate behaviour change)
+Also, line 156 – 160, which “ knowledge” influence behaviour (the reader is left to assume by knowledge the authors mean HIV-specific knowledge, but it’s not clear exactly what the learners/young adults should know about HIV that will initiate behaviour change) OK – the problem statement has been reformulated and simplified

 • Significance of the study: indicate clearly what contribution this study will make in the country of Zimbabwe.
+Changed

 • Purpose and objectives: ‘to document’ differs from the objective as stated in the abstract.
 Consider changing ‘document’ to ‘assess’.
+Changed as suggested

 • Is it really necessary to state the collection of demographic data as an objective; firstly it’s not related to collected results later on and some may argue its part of a normal research procedure and do not need to be highlighted.
 Also the last objective is a natural outcome of this type of research, rather than an objective.
+OK – last objective has been deleted

 • Methods

 • Study design: There is no indication of the population size and age to assist the reader in finding out if the sample size was appropriate.
 The sampling method used is not appropriate for a quantitative study.
+Explanations added.
+Statistics were not available about the number of secondary school learners in Harare, only about the number of schools due to lack of funds and political instability and severe fuel shortages.

 • Population and sampling: Does “non probability” sampling imply that the criteria for inclusion can be left out?
 If not what were the inclusion and exclusion criteria?
+These were added on p9 under the heading population and sample

 • Data collection is not explained in enough detail.
 Provide detail on how and where (“schools in Harare” is not enough information) data was collected and this should be grounded theoretically.
 What is meant by ‘sexual behaviours’, what was the question the student answered; do you have sex or was the questions more involved e.g how do you have sex?
 How did the researcher ensure that all learners were asked the exact same questions?
 Why not provide a list of (all/most of) the questions used?
+These were added on pp9-10

 • Ethical consideration: Well covered except that the author did not indicate how and what type of consent was obtained from the respondents themselves.
+Added on p17.

 • The way the data is presented (primarily in the text) is non-conventional and confusing because this study’s results are interspersed with literature.
 It would be better to present data first (possibly by using more tables) and comparing to literature later.
+Attempted to present data first and then to present a separate section on the discussion of the results as recommended – see from p17 onwards